 The Shift from SEO to AI-First SEO

-Traditional SEO focuses on:
+Traditional SEO focuses on keywords, backlinks, and rankings.

 This is why many sites still rank but do not get cited in AI Overviews.